 3. Lady Mary's Walk, Laggan Hill and Glenturret Distillery, Crieff.
 This walk has everything from riverside strolling to a beautiful Victorian park with magnificent trees.
 Andrew's favourite.
 In total it would take you two and a bit hours.
 Or just do one loop for a pleasant hour.
 Detailed route description and pictures.

 4. Torlum Hill.
 Look out from the Croft and this is what you see.
-A fine wee hill (1289 ft), easily climbed in an hour or so.
+A fine wee hill (1289 ft), easily climbed in a couple of hours or so.
 360 degree views from east to west coast.
 Can be extended to Crieff along a Highland boundary fault line.
-George's favourite.

 5. Maam Road.
 An old drover's road, now a a fine walk through a rugged Area of Outstanding Natural Beauty on the other side of Comrie.
 Colin's favourite, though he does it more often on a bike.
 1 - 2 hrs.

-We have a good slection of maps for sale and lots of local knowledge if you need any advice.
+We have a good selection of maps for sale and lots of local knowledge if you need any advice.